Captivated by dance, Dimitri Chamblas joined The Paris Opera’s celebrated dance school at age ten.

 In 2017 he launched Studio Dimitri Chamblas in Paris and Los Angeles, a structure that hosts all of his projects and collaborations, including a duet with the star dancer Marie-Agnès Gillot, his participation in the new creation of Boris Charmatz 10 000 Gestures, or a creation with architect François Perrin for the Performa Biennale in New York.

-In 2017 Dimitri Chamblas becomes the new dean of dance at California Institute for the Art (CalArts) in Los Angeles.
+In 2017 Dimitri Chamblas becomes the new dean of dance at California Institute for the Art (CalArts) in Los Angeles and created HHUMANN, a 75 dancers work presented in the streets of Down Town Los Angeles and at Hauser&Wirth Gallery.

-In 2017 Chamblas started a duet with artist and musician Kim Gordon that they’ll dance “ 3 times a year only but forever"…
+In 2017 Chamblas started perfoming a duet with artist and musician Kim Gordon.

-As part of the LA Phil program , Chamblas will direct “ Crowd out” , a 1000 singers opera by David Lang in June 2019.
-The massive opera will take place at the Walt Disney Concert Hall in Los Angeles.
+As part of the LA Phil program , Chamblas directs “ Crowd out” , a 1000 singers opera by David Lang in June 2019.
+The massive opera takes place at the Walt Disney Concert Hall in Los Angeles.